Snackman8/pyLinkJS/README.md

 ## Skeleton Application Example

-This is a minimal structure that serves as the starting point for building a pylinkjs application.
-A hello world app if you will.
+This minimal structure serves as a starting point for building a PylinkJS application—a "Hello World" app.

-By convention, the html file and python file will be the same name as the appliation, although they don't have to be.
+- By convention, the HTML and Python files share the same name, though this is not required.

-This skeleton application example consists of two files, skeleton.py and skeleton.html and will be served on port 8300
+- This skeleton example consists of two files: `skeleton.py` and `skeleton.html`.
+- Runs on port 8300.

-The application is a complete and fully functional webapp with no additional code required to run.
+- The application is fully functional and requires no additional code to run.

 **File: skeleton.py**